wmealing/celldemo/README.md

-foobar
+Cellium Demo
 =====

-A demo OTP application showcasing Erlang/OTP patterns.
+A demo OTP application attempting to show the use of cellium from another project.

 Build
 -----